 High-end hotels aren’t hard to come by in Bangkok’s ritzy Siam Square shopping district, but most are run by corporate chains like Novotel, Four Seasons and Amari Watergate.
 The eight-year-old Siam@Siam Design Hotel bucks that trend while keeping up with the big names by offering an array of amenities in a luxurious and creative set-up.
 Apart from the weird email-sounding name, we found this...
 Read our full review of Siam@Siam Design Hotel.

 Set in a convenient spot near a Skytrain station and canal boat pier, Wendy House blurs the line between old-style backpacker guesthouse and flashpacker-range bed and breakfast.
 No matter how you define it, the 38-room property has an intimate atmosphere and a welcoming staff offering a bunch of helpful info on exploring Bangkok.
-Plenty of tuk tuks around here.
-Rooms are available in two...
+Rooms are available in two separate buildings, the...
 Read our full review of Wendy House.

 Built in 1962 and once a favourite of American servicemen on R&R, the Reno Hotel‘s endearingly retro facade gives way to refurbished rooms that look a lot fresher than they used to.
 While certain types of travellers will appreciate the vintage appeal, anyone will be psyched with the terrific location and completely unexpected swimming pool.
 If these walls could talk … The Reno’s...
 Read our full review of Reno Hotel.